JagdtigerAusfb/Rubiks_Cube_Solving_Robot_EXTENCUBE_UNICAMP/1. RAIDEN/Software/README.md

 As an optimization, opposite faces (e.g. U/D, F/B, L/R) detected as consecutive moves are driven **simultaneously** (`executarDuplo`) instead of sequentially, reducing total solve time.
 The `.ino` file must be uploaded manually through the Arduino IDE — it is not flashed automatically by the PC software.

 ### `Cube3D/`
-A standalone OpenGL/Pygame application that renders an interactive 3D Rubik's Cube on screen and can drive the physical robot over serial.
+A OpenGL/Pygame application that renders an interactive 3D Rubik's Cube on screen and can drive the physical robot over serial.
+This application was made for demonstration purposes and can be used to directly control the motors using a keyboard.

 - `main.py` — window/render loop, keyboard controls for manual face rotations
 - `cube/rubiks_cube.py` — cube data model and 3D rendering of each cubie